 View into the heavy water vessel at the ILL.
 The blue light is Cherenkov radiation

 Neutron Scattering: Instrument Development

 As well as carrying out neutron scattering experiments studies on a whole range of materials, we are also involved in the development of new neutron spectrometers and the enhancement of existing facilities, to be used by us and other scientists from around the world.

 Don McK.
 Paul was the Principal Investigator on a project to construct MAPS a Multi Angle Position Sensitive spectrometer.
 This machine, based at ISIS-RAL, was the first of a new generation of neutron inelastic scattering spectrometers.
 Construction of MAPS was followed by a 2 year period scientific commissioning involving many scientists within the UK neutron scattering community.

-MAPS is now a fully operational part of the excitations group suite of instruments based at ISIS.
+MAPS is now a fully operational part of the neutron spectroscopy suite of instruments based at ISIS.

 Schematic of MAPS, a spectrometer at ISIS.

 A high field cryomagnet designed for use with small angle neutron scattering instruments was funded through the 1998 JREI.
 This grant was held jointly with Prof. Ted Forgan at the University of Birmingham.